ahauser16/jobly-server/readme.md

 ### Admin Authorization Refactor Plan

+#### `auth.js` & `auth.test.js` (middleware)

-1. Refactor `auth.js` (middleware) by adding an `ensureAdmin` function and add tests to `auth.test.js` as well.
+- [x] Refactor `auth.js` (middleware) by adding an `ensureAdmin` function.
-2. Implement the `ensureAdmin` function into the `companies.js` and `users.js` (routes) and add tests to `companies.test.js` and `users.test.js` as well.
+  - [x] Add tests to `auth.test.js` as well.
-3. Create a new route in `auth.js` (routes) specifically for users to register with admin privileges that is protected by the `ensureAdmin` and `ensureLoggedIn` middleware which ensures that only existing admin users can create new admin users.
-Add necessary tests to `auth.test.js` (routes) as well.
+- [x] Create a new route in `auth.js` (routes) called `register-admin` specifically for users to register with admin privileges that is protected by the `ensureAdmin` and `ensureLoggedIn` middleware which ensures that only existing admin users can create new admin users.
-4. Update the `users.js` routes to ensure that the `user.js` routes are protected appropriately and allow admin users to create new users, including admin users.
-   - [x] `router.post("/", ensureLoggedIn, ensureAdmin, async function (req, res, next) {`
+  - [x] Add necessary tests to `auth.test.js` (routes) as well.
-5. NB-> an issue with the aforementioned approach is that if a new admin can only be added by an existing admin but there are zero admins due to the application being in its "infancy" then how do we create the "Prime Admin"?
-I decided to create a temporary admin creation route in `auth.js` (routes) that allows the creation of an admin user without requiring an existing admin.
+- [x] an issue with the aforementioned approach is that if a new admin can only be added by an existing admin but there are zero admins due to the application being in its "infancy" then how do we create the "Prime Admin"?
+I decided to create a **temporary admin creation route** in `auth.js` (routes) that allows the creation of an admin user without requiring an existing admin.
 This route should be removed or disabled after the initial setup.
-  - I realize the application came with a test admin that was seeded by the installation steps but I wanted to attempt to solve the issue on my own without altering the original `sql` files.
+I realize the application came with a test admin that was seeded by the installation steps but I wanted to attempt to solve the issue on my own without altering the original `sql` files.

+#### `_testCommon.js` (routes)

+- [x] I added a new testing variable in `_testCommon.js` (routes) called `adminToken` (e.g. `const adminToken = createToken({ username: "admin", isAdmin: true });`) which is used by `companies.test.js`.

+#### `companies.js` & `companies.test.js` (routes)

+Refactoring `companies.js` and `companies.test.js` to achieve the aforementioned new authentication & admin related criteria will require the following:

+- [x] Implement the `ensureAdmin` function into the `companies.js` (routes).
+  - [x] add tests to `companies.test.js` that test the `ensureAdmin` function works correctly by verifying that only admin users can create, update, and delete companies, while non-admin users and anonymous users are not authorized to perform these actions.
+Keep in mind these tests do not test the `ensureAdmin` directly which is done in the `users.test.js` file.

+#### `users.js` & `users.test.js` (routes)

-6. Refactoring `users.js` to achieve the new authentication & admin related criteria will require the following:
+Refactoring `users.js` and `users.test.js` to achieve the aforementioned new authentication & admin related criteria will require the following:

-   1. **Ensure that creating users is only permitted by admins**: This is already implemented with the `ensureAdmin` middleware on the `POST /` route.
+- [x] **Ensure that creating users is only permitted by admins**: This is already implemented with the `ensureAdmin` middleware on the `POST /` route.
+  - [x] Updated the `users.js` routes to ensure that the `users.js` routes are protected appropriately and allow admin users to create new users, including admin users (e.g. `router.post("/", ensureLoggedIn, ensureAdmin, async function (req, res, next) {`).
-   2. **Ensure that registration remains open to everyone**: This is handled by the `auth.js` routes and does not need changes in `users.js`.
+- [x] **Ensure that registration remains open to everyone**: This is handled by the `auth.js` routes and does not need changes in `users.js`.
-   3. **Ensure that getting the list of all users is only permitted by admins**: Add the `ensureAdmin` middleware to the `GET /` route.
+- [x] **Ensure that getting the list of all users is only permitted by admins**: Add the `ensureAdmin` middleware to the `GET /` route.
-   4. **Ensure that getting information on a user, updating, or deleting a user is only permitted either by an admin or by that user**: Create a new middleware function `ensureCorrectUserOrAdmin` to check if the user is either the correct user or an admin.
-This will require tests as well.
+- [x] **Ensure that getting information on a user, updating, or deleting a user is only permitted either by an admin or by that user**: Create a new _middleware_ function `ensureCorrectUserOrAdmin` to check if the user is either the correct user or an admin.
+  - [ ] This will require tests as well.

+#### Postman test 12/3/24

+I tested each route using Postman which I documented in the `README.MD` file within the `routes` subfolder which I omitted from this `README.MD` file for the sake of brevity.

 [Back to TOC](#jobly-table-of-contents)